dkollias/Fair-Consistent-Affect-Analysis/README.md

 ## 11 Citation

-Please cite the below paper in your publications if you use our developments (annotations, partitions, and/or trained models).
-BibTeX reference is as follows:
+Please cite the below papers in your publications if you use our developments (annotations, partitions, and/or trained models).
+BibTeX references are as follows:

 ```bibtex
 @article{hu2024bridging,